Top 10 Best Female Marvel Superheroes

 I like everyone above, but Storm is amazing!
 She can manipulate the weather.
 It doesn't matter that Invisible Woman is invisible - she can't be invisible from hurricanes and tornadoes.

-Black Widow Natalia Alianovna Romanova, most known as Natasha Romanoff or the Black Widow, is a fictional superhero appearing in American comic books published by Marvel Comics.
-She is one of the most talented spies and assassins in the entire world and is a founding member of the Avengers.
-The character was created... read more
+Natalia Alianovna Romanova, more commonly known as Natasha Romanoff or the Black Widow, is a fictional superhero featured in American comic books published by Marvel Comics.
+She is recognized as one of the most skilled spies and assassins in the world and is also a founding member of the Avengers.... read more

 She deserves an origin story!
 She may not have powers, but she is an amazing S.H.I.E.L.D. agent and has some killer connections (Steve, Tony, etc.).
 Not to mention, she's great at kicking ass and gets to hang out with Hawkeye a lot.